nafeescse/Assignment-5-12-/README.md

 ﻿# Assignment-5-12

- -What is the difference between getElementById, getElementsByClassName, and querySelector / querySelectorAll?
+ - What is the difference between getElementById, getElementsByClassName, and querySelector / querySelectorAll?
- -How do you create and insert a new element into the DOM?
+ - How do you create and insert a new element into the DOM?
- -What is Event Bubbling and how does it work?
+ - What is Event Bubbling and how does it work?
- -What is Event Delegation in JavaScript?
+ - What is Event Delegation in JavaScript?
 Why is it useful?
- -What is the difference between preventDefault() and stopPropagation() methods?
+ - What is the difference between preventDefault() and stopPropagation() methods?